this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - temp_units
      - surface temperature units (string)

 This function is for the calculation of formation temperature using the geothermal gradient and total vertical depth.
-It takes in three value inputs(Integers or Floats) and three unit inputs(Strings).
+It takes in three value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of depth units that can be input into the function see the Length units section under General Conversions.
 To see the range of geothermal gradient units that can be input into the function see the Geothermal Gradient units section under Drilling Conversions.
 To see the range of temperature units that can be input into the function see the Temperature units section under General Conversions.
 The function returns a dictionary of formation temperatures with the different temperature units and values.
 To see the range of temperature units that can be returned, see the example code below or review the Temperature units section of General Conversions.

 .. code:: python